swhitefi/Comparative_Genomics/day1_morning/README.md

 ```

 This will generate two results directory, Rush_KPC_266_1_combine_fastqc and Rush_KPC_266_2_combine_fastqc in output folder provided with -o flag.
-The summary.txt file in these directories indicates if the data passed different quality control tests.
+The summary.txt file in these directories indicates if the data passed different quality control tests in text format.
 You can visualize and assess the quality of data by opening html report in a local browser.

 >vi.
 Exit your cluster node so you don’t waste cluster resources and $$$!